 Another benefit that I wish I could take for granted is the longevity.
 So far I’ve had this plug for five months and it is still going strong.
-A lot of the sketchy unbranded ones I’ve bought on Amazon have died disappointingly quickly (surprise, surprise, I know).
-While $16 for a two pack isn’t super cheap, you seem to get what you pay for here.
+A lot of the sketchy unbranded ones I’ve bought at Amazon have died disappointingly quickly (surprise, surprise, I know).
+While it isn’t super cheap, you seem to get what you pay for here.
 Anker is a trusted name and it even offers an 18 month warranty.
-And with a 4.5 star rating on Amazon it seems that I’m not the only happy customer.
+And based on the reviews at Amazon it seems that I’m not the only happy customer.

 Other things that reviewers have loved is the size.
 It isn’t the smallest USB plug on the market but it does have two slots to plug in, which is basically a necessity these days given the amount of devices people have.
 It measures 30×33×38 mm.
 And although it isn’t super small, it doesn’t block the adjacent outlet.
 It is lightweight (only 1.28 ounces) and clearly Anker has given the engineering of this plug serious consideration.
 On the Anker website it even mentions that the reason that the Powerport Mini doesn’t have an LED indicator light is to save space.

 |1.8″ l x 1.3″ w x 1.4″ h||1.1″ l x 1.3″ w x 1.4″ h|

 Two other nice features that Anker included are the overvoltage protection and temperature control.
 Also, in terms of foldability, the prongs actually stay folded up and open and close with a satisfying snap.
 Because they stay folded it protects the prongs from getting bent if you, like I do, toss the plug in to your purse without much thought.
 Yea, I’ve bent a few plugs.